Senior Lecturer in History

 Scott Dixon was an undergraduate at the University of St Andrews and a postgraduate at the University of Cambridge, where he completed a PhD with Robert Scribner on the effects of the German Reformation movement in the parishes.
 He has received grants of research funding from the British Academy and the Alexander von Humboldt Foundation.
 He was a visiting lecturer at the University of Vienna in 2003, appointed Senior Visiting Fellow at St John's College, Oxford in 2004, and, as a Humboldt Fellow, an associate at the Free University of Berlin in 2007.
 In 2012 he was elected an Affiliated Member of the Centre for Medieval and Early Modern Studies (Zentrum für Mittelalter- und Frühneuzeitstudien) at the University of Göttingen, Germany.

 Dr Dixon's main research examines the development of confessional identity in early modern Europe, especially in Germany, and the history and the historiography of Protestantism.
-His most recent books include a translantic study of the rise of Protestants in Europe and Americal entitled Protestants: A History from Wittenberg to Pennsylvania, 1517-1740 and a study of Reformation historiography entitled Contesting the Reformation, both of which are published by Wiley-Blackwell.
-He is presently preparing a volume on early modern Christianity for the I.B.
+His books include a transatlantic study of the rise of Protestants in Europe and America entitled Protestants: A History from Wittenberg to Pennsylvania, 1517-1740 and a study of Reformation historiography entitled Contesting the Reformation, both of which are published by Wiley-Blackwell, and he has most recently completed a volume on early modern Christianity for the I.B.
 Tauris History of the Christian Church series.
+At present he is preparing a volume entitled Puritans and Pietists: Post-Reformation Protestantism (forthcoming, Palgrave, 2017) and working on a cultural and intellectual study of the fate of Martin Luther’s lost library.

 - Contesting the Reformation (Oxford: Wiley-Blackwell, 2012).